Member | Established: 1996 | Member since 2013

 ONECCA-Senegal states that among OHADA member states, and separately within the WAEMU, there are curriculum reforms under consideration that would enable accountancy education to better align with the revised IES requirements.
 Currently, it is still in the consultation phase, but the institute is committed to participating in regional discussions and working with the regional unions to enhance accountancy education.

 The institute’s Training Committee is also in charge of developing and maintaining the institute’s CPD system.
 ONECCA-Senegal members must fulfill 40 hours of CPD per year and submit proof as part of renewing their membership.
-Beginning in 2020, the institute reports it will begin to monitor CPD fulfillment throughout the year.
+Since 2020, the institute has monitored CPD fulfillment throughout the year.
 The institute indicates that the CPD catalogue is updated regularly and available for members to view on its website.
 ONECCA-Senegal will offer at least 40 hours of training to its members and is working to have these trainings take an output-based approach rather than input-based.
 It also encourages members to attend trainings outside of the institute.

 Current Status: Plan